peopleoff/readit/README.md

 What things you need to install the software and how to install them

 ```
-1. Follow the insturctions below to create a discord bot and generate an auth token
+1. Follow the instructions below to create a discord bot and generate an auth token
 https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

 2. Place the auth token into auth.json